bonczy/invad/README.md

 merged in one solution.
 No rights reserved.

-You may play the game on http://inettech.cba.pl, but it is free hosting, so have ads and sometime do not save scores.
+You may play the game on http://inettech.cba.pl, but it is free hosting, so has ads and sometime do not saves scores.